 Cockermouth is a cosmopolitan Lake District gem town.
 It has a vibrant art and folk music scene, excellent places to eat and drink and an array of independent shops.
 Wherever you go in Cockermouth, the community spirit is strong and the welcome is warm.
 The market town is set on the edge of the national park and built on the banks of two iconic Cumbrian rivers, the Derwent and the Cocker.

 Here's a round up of the best things to do and see in Cockermouth.
-Click here for our Holiday Cottages in Cockermouth.
+Click here to see our collection of Holiday Cottages in Cockermouth.

 Wordsworth House and Garden

 The romantic poet William Wordsworth was born in the market town of Cockermouth and lived there during his earlier years.
 Step back to the 1770s and visit William’s childhood home on Main Street, which is now a museum.
 Wordsworth House and Garden is presented exactly as it would have been when the poet and his sister Dorothy lived there.
 Inside the house there are hands on exhibits where you can experience the Georgian way of life.
 The gardens are full of 18th Century plants, vegetables and flowers and it’s easy to see where William learned his love of nature.

 You can enjoy beautiful walks from Cockermouth.
 Our favourite is the idyllic walk along the River Derwent to Papcastle.
 This short stroll takes in the views across the countryside to the Western Lake District fells of Loweswater and Crummock Water.
 There is a good pet friendly village pub in Papcastle and the village was founded on the site of a Roman settlement so you'll find plenty of history to explore here.